agentcentabob/webapp25/README.md

 *discontinued development log on 3/9 in favour of commit messages*

+### lighthouse reports
+#### september 18, 2025 (week 9)
+- performance: 63-67
+- accessibility: 100
+- best practices: 97
+- seo: 75

+low performance rating was linked to long load times of fonts and images. unfinished home page styling also led to slightly reduced best practices and performance marks.

 ### task list
 - [x] fix styling of navigation bar
 - [ ] learn how to integrate complex queries into python functions for displaying data
 - [x] fix display of cards to show in grid format instead of long column
-- [ ] make table of contents for readme
+- [x] make table of contents for readme
+- [ ] finish styling all pages
-- [ ] integrate log in feature?
+- [ ] make log in feature functional
+- [ ] make note taking feature functional
-- [ ] generate articles data to input into home page
+- [ ] generate articles data
 - [ ] continue investigating containers, vm and other ways of running the web page